k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 ### Overview

 Starting from V8.2, the Catalog includes a data profiling plugin powered by LLM.
 The plugin invokes an LLM model via an OpenAI interface defined in the project and performs profiling of each column's metadata and data.
-The LLM plugin's response depends on the system prompt in the plugin's definition.
-The included system prompt can be modified per project's needs, based on the rules explained further in this article.
+The LLM plugin's response depends on the system prompt in the plugin's settings file.
+The pre-configured system prompt can be modified per project's needs, based on the rules explained further in this article.

-The product includes settings for 3 pre-defined use cases:
+The product includes settings for the following 3 use cases:

-1. Improving classification of columns with sensitive / PII data.
+1. Classification of columns with sensitive / PII data.
-2. Creation of a new business dimension (new property) defined by system prompt.
+2. Creation of a new business dimension (new property).
 3. Creation of each column's short description.

 See below the explanation of each use case.
 By understanding how each use case is achieved via updating the system prompt and other plugin's input parameters, you can use the same plugin to achieve your own use cases.